andmoredev/andmoredev/content/blog/http-invoke-with-sam.md

 I will not go into the details of how it works since Benoit did a great job of explaining that in the post mentioned above.

-We'll be using the [OpenWeather API](https://openweathermap.org/api) to check the temperature of a location and check if we need to wear a warm jacket, light jacket or no jacket.
+We'll be using the [OpenWeather API](https://openweathermap.org/api) to get the temperature of a place and check if we need to wear a warm jacket, light jacket or no jacket.
 Below is the state machine workflow diagram that we will be executing.
 ![Step function diagram](/img/http-invoke-with-sam/stepfunction-diagram.png)

  [Link to complete example on GitHub](https://github.com/andmoredev/http-invoke-with-sam)